 Matthew 19:30 / Matthew 20:16

 All service for Christ will be rewarded.
-For every person that is faithful to serve in the opportunity they are given, there will be reward.
+For every person that is faithful to serve in the opportunity they are given, there will be a reward.
 But only God can adequately access each person's motivation and work.
-Thus, the human judgments we make will see some reversals in the Kingdom of Heaven.
+Thus, the human judgements we make will see some reversals in the Kingdom of Heaven.